What is REACTER?

 How can I use it?

 REACTER is currently implemented in LAMMPS as fix bond/react.
 General questions on its usage can be directed to the LAMMPS mailing list.
 For a suggested workflow and other usage tips, visit Tutorials and Documentation.
-Please direct any additional questions to email@example.com.
+Several example systems (nylon, epoxy, polystyrene) are available with the free LAMMPS software (examples/USER/reaction).
+Please direct any additional questions to firstname.lastname@example.org.

 Can I contribute?